Chronic Fatigue Syndrome in Gulf War Veterans

 Treatment focuses on alleviating the symptoms.
 Patients often work with their health care professional to devise an individual treatment program.
 This can be a combination of traditional and alternative methods to address symptoms, activity management, and coping techniques.

 Many patients report relief from acupuncture, yoga and Tai Chi, which are offered at VA's War Related Illness and Injury Study Center and some VA medical centers.
 Find the nearest VA medical center.
 Other treatment options include antidepressants, counseling, support groups, and muscle relaxation techniques.

-If you are concerned about chronic fatigue, talk to your health care provider or local VA Environmental Health Coordinator to help you get more information from a health care provider.
+If you are concerned about chronic fatigue, talk to your health care provider or contact your local VA Environmental Health Coordinator to help you get more information from a health care provider.

 Not yet enrolled in the VA health care system?
 Find out if you qualify for VA health care.